robsann/robsann/README.md

 ---

 # Cybersecurity Homelabs
+I have been exploring some homelabs described in Youtube channels and blogs and plan to build new ones at some point.

 ## [Threat Hunting with Elastic Stack 8 (XDR)](https://github.com/robsann/ElasticStackLab)
 - Configured in VirtualBox an Internal Network with:
     - DHCP Server